-14. Will we be able to review client comments in case immediate action needs to be taken?
+14. Will we be able to review client comments entered in the online survey in case immediate action needs to be taken?

-Yes, client comments will be sent to each county at the end of the survey period.
+Yes, client comments will be sent to each county at the end of the survey period in a pdf format by provider.